The United States Department of Defense has listed lithium as a critical mineral, because of U.S.

 overdependence on foreign countries for supply, and its importance to American security and economic

 prosperity.
-Production from Thacker Pass is anticipated to support lithium needs for up to 800,000 electric vehicles annually
+Production from Thacker Pass is anticipated to support lithium needs for up to 800,000 electric

 The manufacturing of batteries has a global footprint.
 Currently most of the world's lithium is mined in